Acamaeda/Roll-Your-Dreams/README.md

-# Roll-Your-Dream
+# Roll Your Dreams
-Very WIP roll-and-grow game engine.
+A roll=and-grow game that you can make your own levels for!

-No coding is required to create levels, but a lot will be possible with a variety of flexible tools!
+No coding is required to create levels, and lot will be possible with a variety of flexible tools!

-TODO: Something on playing levels

 To get started on learning to use RYD, [go here](res://Documentation/Introduction.md)